Buffalo Creek Mountain Bike Patrol

 Patroller Requirements

 You must be interested in riding your bike, having a good time, and helping others.
-All volunteers must be at least 16 years old, be an enthusiastic rider and patrol a minimum of three weekend days during the season.
+All volunteers must be at least 16 years old, be an enthusiastic rider with a reasonable level of fitness.
 Patrollers are required to ride in pairs — you are allowed to patrol with a friend rather than another patroller if that works best for you.
-Patrol training will be held via online webinar, and is required for all new volunteers.
+Patrol training will be held via webinar and is required for all new volunteers.
 First Aid and CPR certification are helpful but not required.
-No e-bikes are allowed.

 We Want YOU!